reikoNeko/SNAG/PITCHME.md

 * Have problems that use recent or famous bugs
 * Watch blogs at sans.org and major CVEs to get a head start
 * Reports are a major requirement

-* Prizes like t-shirts, challenge coins, admission to online classes https://holidayhackchallenge.com
+https://holidayhackchallenge.com